Calderonism: History

 Calderonism was born with the political leadership of Dr. Rafael Ángel Calderón Guardia.
-His administration (1940-1944) has been traditionally controversial, during his tenure the University of Costa Rica was created, the border problem with Panama was solved through the Echandi-Fernández treaty and in alliance with the Catholic Church and the Costa Rican Communist Party, the Labor Code and the Social Guarantees were promulgated.
-At the same time, the opposition accused Calderón of authoritarianism, corruption and persecution of political opponents and ethnic minorities (particularly Germans, Italians and Japanese after the Pearl Harbor attacks with Costa Rican joining World War II as part of the Allies).
+His administration (1940–1944) has been traditionally controversial.
+During his tenure the University of Costa Rica was created, the border problem with Panama was solved through the Echandi-Fernández treaty and in alliance with the Catholic Church and the Costa Rican Communist Party, the Labor Code and the Social Guarantees were promulgated.
+At the same time, the opposition accused Calderón of authoritarianism, corruption and persecution of political opponents and ethnic minorities (particularly Germans, Italians and Japanese after the Pearl Harbor attacks with Costa Rica joining World War II as part of the Allies).

 Calderón promoted his reforms as "based on a point of view entirely Christian".
-He established a nationwide universal healthcare system, security payments for all retired workers, a housing program for the workers, and other measure that raised the living standards of the country's working class.
-Calderón's Labor Code provided a wide variety of privileges for the workers and trade unions, including enforced minimum quality of working conditions, the right for association, collective bargaining, the right to strike, and a judicial mechanism that would force the employers to consider and implement the demands of trade unions, was the court to rule in their favor.
+He established a nationwide universal healthcare system, social security payments for all retired workers, a housing program for the workers, and other measures that raised the living standards of the country's working class.
+Calderón's Labor Code provided a wide variety of privileges for the workers and trade unions, including enforced minimum quality of working conditions, the right to association, collective bargaining, the right to strike, and a judicial mechanism that would force the employers to consider and implement the demands of trade unions, was the court to rule in their favor.
 Calderón's reforms spurred a rapid growth of trade unions in Costa Rica, and trade unions of both Catholic and communist orientation swelled in numbers.
 At the same time, Calderón's reforms were extremely unpopular amongst the Costa Rican corporations.
 Calderonism began to be labelled as calderocomunismo, by both Calderón's supporters and opponents.

 Calderonism was met with extensive opposition from employers, which led to the Costa Rican oligarchy plotting a coup against Calderón.
 The Costa Rican communists were also approached regarding critical support for the possible overthrow of Calderón.
-However, the communist party of Costa Rica chose to align with Calderón instead, citing his "impressive social reforms" and openness towards socialism.
+However, the Communist Party of Costa Rica chose to align with Calderón instead, citing his "impressive social reforms" and openness towards socialism.
 Calderonism was strongly supported by the poor and the workers, although the opposition composed of middle-class and business sectors became increasingly organized and powerful.

-Calderón directly from 1940 to 1944, his chosen candidate, Teodoro Picado Michalski won the 1944 Costa Rican general election as part of a Republican-Communist coalition named Victory Bloc and in the middle of increasing political tensions.
+Calderón ruled directly from 1940 to 1944, and his chosen candidate, Teodoro Picado Michalski won the 1944 Costa Rican general election as part of a Republican-Communist coalition named the Victory Bloc and in the middle of increasing political tensions.